-Support available to disabled students
+Support available for disabled students

-Disability Services recommends adjustments to learning, teaching and exams for disabled students, degree apprentices and postgraduate researchers.
+Disability Services recommends adjustments to learning, teaching and exams.

 University adjustments

-• exam access arrangements.
+Find out more about exam access arrangements.

-• receiving handouts and lecture slides in advance
+• lecture materials in advance

 • guidance for postgraduate supervisors on how best to support you